· 6 min read

 Written in by Simon Lehmann Editor

-A black-and-white digital file can be produced two ways: by capturing color through a filtered sensor and then discarding the color information, or by capturing luminance directly on a sensor that was never filtered for color in the first place.
-The two paths look similar in the final JPEG, but they differ in how much light reaches the silicon and how much spatial detail survives.
-Understanding why a dedicated monochrome sensor outresolves and outpaces a converted color file requires looking at the color filter array that sits between the lens and the photosites.
+A black-and-white digital file can be produced two ways: by capturing colour through a filtered sensor and then discarding the colour information, or by capturing luminance directly on a sensor that was never filtered for colour in the first place.
+The two paths look similar in the final frame, but they differ in how much light reaches the silicon and how much spatial detail survives.
+The honest comparison is concrete, and the cleanest example is Leica’s own pairing of two cameras built on identical silicon: the M9 (2009) and the M Monochrom, announced on 10 May 2012.
+Both use the same Kodak KAF-18500 CCD, 35.8 by 23.9 mm, 18 megapixels on 6.8 micron pixels.
+The only difference is that the Monochrom has the colour filter array scraped off.

 How weighting red, green and blue channels in conversion reproduces the effect of physical filters, and where sensor color response sets the limits.